visgl/deck.gl/bindings/python/pydeck/docs/layer.md

 Note that this is Javascript documentation and parameters in pydeck usually will be snake-cased according to Python convention.

+**Also note that parameters change by layer**.
+Not all layers have all parameters. `get_position`, for instance, is on `ScatterplotLayer` but not `ArcLayer`.
+Be sure to refer to the deck.gl layer catalog.

 #### Parameters